er-contreras/login_api/README.md

  It was DATABASE_HOST as db because that define we are connecting to docker database called 'db'

- * This are for development proccess so the app is not in danger.

 ## BUILD WITH DOCKER

 ### Type the next commands to build, up and down the project in your system.